JNRowe/bleeter/doc/configuration.rst

 By default twitter_ returns 20 new statuses, and this is also the default setting for ``bleeter``.  twitter_ sets a limit of 200 statuses.

+``lists`` option
+''''''''''''''''

+The ``lists`` option enables fetching of user's lists, in addition to the standard behaviour of fetching user's timeline and mentions.

 .. [#] The default value for ``${XDG_CONFIG_HOME}`` is system dependent, but
        likely to be ``~/.config`` if you haven't set it.
 For more information see `XDG base directory specification`_.